o3de/o3de.org/content/docs/userguide/rendering-graphics-fog.md

+description: ' Use &ALY;''s standard fog system to create various types of fog for your game project. '
+slug: rendering-graphics-fog
+title: Standard Fog
+---
 # Standard Fog<a name="rendering-graphics-fog"></a>

 Lumberyard's standard fog system handles sunlight with dynamic shadows and exponential height fog density\.
 However, in dense fog situations the fog's appearance may not be consistent between opaque and transparent materials\.